Qin Shi Huang Tomb

 🎁Search cheap flights to Xi'an and book the best hotels in Xi'an now!
 Get connected fast with China eSIM!

-If driving, navigate to Qin Shi Huang’s Mausoleum Site Park in Lintong District.
-Parking is available at the site.
+Drive to Qin Shi Huang’s Mausoleum Site Park

 🎁Search cheap flights to Xi'an and book the best hotels in Xi'an now!
 Get connected fast with China eSIM!